andsalves/doctrine-elastic/README.md

 $elasticEntityManager->flush(); // And flushing...
 Oh God, just like Doctrine!
 ```
 ##### Note 1:
-Index and type will be created automatically, as well as its mappings, if doesn't exist.
+Index and type will be created automatically, as well as their mappings, if don't exist yet.
 ##### Note 2:
 By default, mappings for analyzable fields will be not_analyzed (index='not_analyzed').
 DoctrineElastic was made to work this way.
 However, you can change it with 'index' @ElasticORM\Field annotation property, if you prefer default analized fields. e.g. @ElasticORM\Field(name='mad_field', type='string', index='analyzed').
-Attention: Search documents with ElasticEntityManager is not guaranteed when you make this, once it isn't possible to match exact values always.
+Attention: Search documents with ElasticEntityManager is not guaranteed when you do that, once it isn't always possible to match exact values.
 ##### Note 3:
 DoctrineElastic does not accept TRANSACTIONS (yet).
-You will find an available 'beginTransaction' method in ElasticEntityManager, but it doesn't anything.
-It's there because ElasticEntityManager implements EntityManagerInterface from Doctrine.
-This happens with some few other methods.
+You will find an available 'beginTransaction' method in ElasticEntityManager, but it does nothing.
+It is there because ElasticEntityManager implements EntityManagerInterface from Doctrine.
+That happens with some few other methods.

 ##### Note 4:
-Just like in Doctrine, after flush, the entity will have the _id field filled.
-If you persist an entity with _id field non null, DoctrineElastic will search a doc for update, if doesn't exist, creates this one with passed _id.
+Just like in Doctrine, after flushing, the entity will have the _id field filled.
+If you persist an entity with _id field non null, DoctrineElastic will search a doc for update, if it doesn't exist, it's created with the provided _id.

 ### Finding Documents
-If you really know Doctrine, this is very easy.
+If you know Doctrine, this is very easy and intuitive:
 ```php
 $myFoo = $elasticEntityManager->getRepository(DoctrineElastic\Entity\FooType::class)->findOneBy(['customNumericField' => 1234]);